Bernardusz/Failed-Arduino-Drone/README.md

 # 🚁 Arduino-Dual-Drone Project

-> **A lightweight two-motor drone system with live stabilization using MPU6050 and Bluetooth control via HC-05.
-Modular, expandable, and student-built with love.**
+> **A lightweight two-motor drone system with Bluetooth control via HC-05.
+Modular, expandable, and student-built with love 💖.**

 ---